-- Clemson's School of Nursing is among only 35 nursing programs nationwide to be recognized since 2004 as a Center of Excellence in Nursing Education by the National League for Nursing.
+- Clemson's School of Nursing is among only 69 nursing programs nationwide to be recognized since 2004 as a Center of Excellence designation in Nursing Education Enhance Student Learning and Professional Development by the National League for Nursing.

 WHAT YOU'LL STUDY

 Clemson’s nursing school provides students with the communication, computer, leadership and critical-thinking skills that are vital in today’s complex health care environment.
 As a nursing major, your first two years at Clemson will be spent developing a well-rounded education.
-With a foundation and emphasis in liberal arts and basic science, you'll focus on classes that include biology, chemistry, psychology, sociology and writing.
+With a foundation and emphasis in liberal arts and basic science, you'll focus on classes such as biology, chemistry, psychology, sociology and writing.

-Global Health Certificate: A global health certificate will give students a hands-on nursing experience structured around classroom and field experiences.
+Global Health Certificate: An optional global health certificate will give students a hands-on nursing experience structured around classroom and field experiences.
 To receive the certificate, you’ll take three additional courses followed by a capstone experience abroad in a low-resource, Spanish-speaking country.